jdeiloff/ETL-Olist-Henry-G7/README.md

 Even though our dataset is small, we decided to develop a scalable project, with clustering capabilities.

 The project's notebooks are provided, as well as the dashboards and the project's report and documentation.

+The project is in spanish language, as the bootcamp is located in Argentina, Latin America.